milo256/receval/README.md

 ```

 `while()` and `if()` can be used for control flow, much like other languages.

-While will call its second argument repeatedly until its first returns zero,
+While will evaluate its second argument repeatedly until its first returns zero,
 and returns the last value returned by its second argument.

-If will call its second argument if its first argument is not zero.
-If provided
+If evaluates its second argument if its first argument is non-zero.
+When provided
-with a second argument, it will call that when the first argument is zero.
+with a third argument, it will evaluate that when the first argument is zero.
 (like an else block in other languages).
 If returns zero if the first argument is zero and there is no second argument.
+Otherwise, it returns the value returned by the expression evaluated.

 ```